CS5008Fall2025/homework-sorts-zembug/Report.md

 ### 2. Analysis
 Looking at the graph and the table, what can you say about the various sorts?
 Which are the fastest?
 Which are the slowest?
 Which are the most consistent?
 Which are the least consistent?
 Use this space to reflect in your own words your observations.

-&nbsp;Quick sort is the fastest overall. it handles the larger amounts of data efficiently, with low times even as the number of items increases.
+Quick sort is the fastest overall. it handles the larger amounts of data efficiently, with low times even as the number of items increases.
 Insertion sort also performs well for smaller data, but slows down as the data grows.
 Bubble Sort is the slowest.
 Its time increases dramatically with larger data amounts, making it less practical for big lists.
 Selection sort is a bit better than bubble sort but still much slower than quick or insertion sort.
 In terms of consistency, quick sort stays fast with increasing data size, while bubble and selection sorts become much slower and less reliable as the list size increases.
 [2]

 ### 3. Big O